Many-Body Localization in the Age of Classical Computing: Conclusions

 However, taking the double limit $L, t \to \infty$ is a formidable task in numerical studies.
 Examination of eigenvalues and eigenvectors of the system allows to implicitly consider the $t \to \infty$ limit, but the unbiased state-of-the-art numerical approaches allow to consider modest system sizes no bigger than $L\approx20$, insufficient to reach conclusions about the $L \to \infty$ limit.
 Time evolution of strongly disordered many-body systems may numerically be probed for larger systems comprising more than a hundred sites.
 However, due to the persistent dynamical flow towards thermalization, the $t \to \infty$ limit is often infeasible.
 The definition relying on the $L, t \to \infty$ limit is also impractical, especially in the context of finite coherence times in experiments with synthetic quantum matter out-of-equilibrium, which may be used to probe the MBL regime.
 On the other hand, providing an alternative definition of the MBL phase is non-trivial.
 It should allow for distinguishing a sharp boundary of the defined MBL phase in which the dynamics are markedly different than in the other dynamical phases.

 One option for an alternative definition of the MBL phase involves constraining the probed times $t$ by a certain threshold.
 For instance, one could consider only times scaling no faster than polynomially with the system size $L$.
 Restoration of the ergodicity at longer times, e.g., scaling exponentially with $L$, would be irrelevant from the point of view of such a definition, and systems that fail to thermalize at times scaling polynomially with $L$ would belong to some form of non-ergodicity, e.g., to the MBL phase.
 However, the abrupt slow-down of the dynamics of disordered systems makes such a definition of MBL not much more practical than the definition involving the $L, t \to \infty$ limit.
-Indeed, the decay of local correlators $C(t)$ at disorder $W=8$ in the XXZ spin chain is well approximated by a power-law behavior $C(t) \propto t^{-\beta}$, where $\beta \approx 10^{-3}$.
-If we allow the time to be a polynomial of $L$ of order higher than $\frac{1}{\beta}$, the XXZ chain at $W=8$ may still be ergodic.
+Indeed, the decay of local correlators $C(t)$ at disorder $W=8$ in the disordered XXZ spin chain is well approximated by a power-law behavior, $C(t) \propto t^{-\beta}$, where $\beta \approx 10^{-3}$.
+If we allow the time to be a polynomial of $L$ of order higher than $\frac{1}{\beta}$, the disordered XXZ chain at $W=8$ may still be ergodic.
 However, to verify this, one would have to wait for an enormous amount of time, which is, again, irrelevant from the experimental perspective.
 Therefore, the question of proposing a definition of the MBL phase that would be both practically relevant and satisfactory from the theoretical standpoint remains a largely open problem.

 \textit{2.
 Understanding of the MBL phase.} Assuming that the MBL phase is defined by the failure of thermalization in the asymptotic limit $L, t \to \infty$, presently available numerical (and experimental) results do not provide a clear-cut understanding of the MBL phase.
 A broad consensus among mathematicians and physicists regarding rigorous results about the status of the MBL phase defined in that manner is yet to be achieved.
+The multi-scale Jacobi method considered in~\cite{Imbrie16a, deRoeck24absence} or other rigorous mathematical framework will be needed to finally resolve this question.